apache/nuttx/Documentation/reference/os/nat.rst

   The expiration time for idle UDP entry in NAT.
 ``CONFIG_NET_NAT_ICMP_EXPIRE_SEC``
   The expiration time for idle ICMP entry in NAT.
+``CONFIG_NET_NAT_ENTRY_RECLAIM_SEC``
+  The time to auto reclaim all expired NAT entries.
+A value of zero will disable auto reclaiming.
+  Expired entries will be automatically reclaimed when matching inbound/outbound entries, so this config does not have significant impact when NAT is normally used, but very useful when the hashtable is big and there are only a few connections using NAT (which will only trigger reclaiming on a few chains in hashtable).

 Usage
 =====